 OU Payment Plans

-Tuition and housing charges will be posted and payment plan enrollment will begin a few weeks prior to the start of classes each semester.
-See the Billing Cycle & Due Dates page for more information.
-View student account details in eBill by accessing the “eStatements” tab.
+Tuition and housing charges will be posted and payment plan enrollment will begin up to six to eight weeks prior to the start of classes each semester.
+See the Payment & Cancellation Dates page for more information.
+View student account details in eBill by accessing the “My Account” tab.

 OUWB payment plans are available on the OUWB SOM web site.